arcadiapage/arcadiapage.github.io/_drafts/why-intuition-is-a-good-highly-sensitive-person-trait.md

 ---
 layout: post
-title: Why Intuition is a Good Highly Sensitive Person Trait
+title: Why Intuition is a Good Trait to Have as a Highly Sensitive Person
 subtitle: ''
 tags:
 - Creative Life